yogeshadgLTTS/M2-Embedded-BasicCalculator/1_Requirements/README.md

 ### Why

+1. To perform the basic numerical operations.
+2. To reduce the manpower.

 ### Where

+1. The calculator can be operated from anywhere.

 ### Who

+1. Can be used by anyone for numerical operation

 ### When

+1. Anyone who have to solve a basic calculation.

 ### How

+1. Giving different inputs we can find their desired output.

 ## High Level Requirements
 | ID | Description | Status |